ThreeMammals/Ocelot/docs/features/configuration.rst

   Just look at your response headers and forward the cookies back with your next request!

 * **MaxConnectionsPerServer** This controls how many connections the internal ``HttpClient`` will open.
 This can be set at Route or global level.

+* **EnableMultipleHttp2Connections** Gets or sets a value that indicates whether additional HTTP/2 connections can be established to the same server. true if additional HTTP/2 connections are allowed to be created; otherwise, false.

 .. _ssl-errors: